IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 **Note:** I/O group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

-## Automatic host definition limitations
+## Dynamic host definition limitations

-Automatic host definition is only supported for use with IBM Spectrum Virtualize family storage systems.
+Dynamic host definition is only supported for use with IBM Spectrum Virtualize family storage systems.

-In addition, the following are not supported when using automatic host definitions with the IBM block storage CSI driver:
+In addition, the following are not supported when using dynamic host definitions with the IBM block storage CSI driver:
 - I/O groups
 - CSI Topology (see [Configuring for CSI Topology](./configuring/configuring_topology.md))